Deadpool and Wolverine (2024) Film Review

 Flashback to the Spring of 2018, mere weeks before Thanos’ invasion of Earth and we see Wade Wilson in the MCU 616-Universe!
 Yes, this historic moment actually happens near the beginning of the film!
 At the end of Deadpool 2, Wade commandeered Cable’s Time Travel device and proceeded to make several changes to his Timeline, undoing a lot of the recent tragedy that had befallen him.
 I was under the assumption heading into this movie that Deadpool’s actions would result in his encounter with the TVA, but as it turns out, TVA Agent Paradox couldn’t have cared less about Deadpool’s antics.
 More on that in a bit.

 Deadpool ended up using Cable’s device to jump to the MCU 616-Universe, venturing to Avengers Tower with hopes of meeting Tony Stark / Iron Man and of being welcomed to join The Avengers.
 This has become the primary goal in Deadpool’s life, and it is what drives him.
 He wants to be in the Marvel Cinematic Universe, and he wants to be a hero.
 An Avenger.
 Instead of meeting with Tony Stark however, Wade meets with Jon Favreau’s Happy Hogan and Happy isn’t very impressed by Wade nor his resume.
-Hogan denies Deadpool a place on the team (which looking back, sure could have used him around this time) and a dejected Wade jumps back to his Timeline: Universe-10005, where he fumbles through depression and lack of motivation, ultimately taking a job as a used car salesman and losing his relationship with Vanessa due to his overbearing lack of ambition.
+Hogan denies Deadpool a place on the team (which looking back, sure could have used him around this time) and a dejected Wade jumps back to his Universe: Earth-10005, where he fumbles through depression and lack of motivation, ultimately taking a job as a used car salesman and losing his relationship with his beloved Vanessa due to his overbearing lack of ambition.

-Everything changes for Deadpool however, when the TVA come knocking at his door, interrupting his birthday party that his friends Vanessa, Peter, Colossus, Negasonic Teenage Warhead, Yukio, Blind Al, Dopinder, Shatterstar, and Buck (characters that everyone who saw the first two Deadpool movies should recognize) had thrown for him.
+Everything changes for Deadpool however, when the TVA come knocking at his door, interrupting his surprise birthday party that his friends Vanessa, Peter, Colossus, Negasonic Teenage Warhead, Yukio, Blind Al, Dopinder, Shatterstar, and Buck (characters that everyone who saw the first two Deadpool movies should recognize) had thrown for him.
 Wade is swiftly taken into TVA custody after mistaking the Agents for hired entertainment at his party and he is taken before TVA Agent Paradox.

 Marvel Studios / The Walt Disney Company

 We see several Wolverine Variants during Wade’s journey, with most of them portrayed by Hugh Jackman, including a comic book accurate short version, and Wade also meets a Wolverine Variant portrayed by Warner Brothers’ former Superman: Henry Cavill, and yes, Wade does take a moment to throw a little shade at DC!
 We also get a far-too-brief tease of a Wolverine vs Hulk fight, complete with Hulk’s face reflected in Wolverine’s claws; one of the most iconic comic book images in the history of Marvel!
-Ultimately, Wade lands on the Wolverine Variant that he thinks can serve his purpose and takes the Logan Variant back to the TVA.
+Ultimately, Wade lands on a Wolverine Variant that he thinks can serve his purpose and takes the Logan Variant back to the TVA.
 There, Agent Paradox scoffs at Wade’s efforts, labeling this particular Wolverine as the “worst” Wolverine Variant of all, hinting at the fact that he’d let his entire home Universe down and had been reduced to a drunken and embittered recluse.
 A confrontation soon brews, and both Deadpool and his Wolverine of choice are pruned and transported to the Void.

 There, Wade and Logan fight it out in violent and gory fashion and soon encounter A LOT of faces that will be familiar to Fox X-Men film fans!
 There’s Tyler Mane reprising his role as Sabretooth from 2000’s X-Men along with Toad, there’s Aaron Stanford reprising his role as Pyro from X2 and The Last Stand, there’s Azazel from X-Men: First Class, and there’s the Juggernaut (presented in the spirit of the version of the character seen in X-Men: The Last Stand), plus many more!
-These villains all work for a powerful woman named Cassandra Nova who has managed to tame Alioth while maintaining a working agreement with the TVA that allows her to essentially rule the Void.
+These villains all work for a powerful woman named Cassandra Nova who has managed to tame the Cloud Monster Alioth while maintaining a working agreement with the TVA that allows her to essentially rule the Void.
 Cassandra is an immensely powerful psychic, and she is the biological sister of some Multiversal Variant of Charles Xavier.

 Wolverine swiftly decapitates Sabretooth and he and Deadpool encounter a heroic member of the Void’s Resistance against Cassandra, and it’s none other than Chris Evans!
 In an absolutely perfect sequence, Wade believes that he has found a Variant of Captain America but realizes how wrong that he is upon the words “Flame On!” by Evans.
 This is not Steve Rogers!
 It’s Johnny Storm / The Human Torch in a reprisal by Evans of his roles in 2005’s Fantastic Four and 2007’s Fantastic Four: Rise of the Silver Surfer!
 After Johnny is taken down by Pyro, an unimpressed Deadpool is taken into custody and taken to Cassandra along with Johnny Storm and Logan.

 Deadpool and Wolverine quickly come to realize just how powerful Cassandra is when she kills The Human Torch in what may be the most disturbing death in the history of Marvel comic book movies.
 Cassandra does this due to Wade’s ranting about the supposed insults that had been directed at her by Johnny (and this is hilariously played off in the movie’s post-credit scene).
 Deadpool and Wolverine manage to flee Alith and soon meet their first Deadpool Variants: Dogpool (self-explanatory) and a long-haired, happy-go-lucky Variant portrayed by Ryan Reynolds dubbed “Nicepool.”
-Our Wade instantly finds himself smitten with the dog and is noticeably annoyed by his long-haired Variant, who bestows a car upon Deadpool and Wolverine that they can use to traverse the Void.
+Our Wade instantly finds himself smitten with the dog and is noticeably annoyed by his charming long-haired Variant, who bestows a car upon Deadpool and Wolverine that they can use to traverse the Void.

 Marvel Studios / The Walt Disney Company